 Taqiyah – is the traditional skull cap worn under the headscarf to help keep it in place as well as for religious purposes worn for prayer.

-Understanding that there are probably many cultural nuances I am unaware of, the influence of personal style and nothing is ever black and white…….this is what I have learned so far:
+With an understanding that there are many cultural nuances that I am unaware of, as well as the influence of personal style, this is what I have learned so far:

 As well, there is the traditional Omani Masarh turbin.
 This is worn by bedouins.

 Qatari men wear a white thobe with a pointed collar or one button at the throat.
 There is a pleat down the front and a pleat down the back.
 There are two side inner pockets.
 The cuffs of the sleeves are either worn with cufflinks or without.
 There is one shirt pocket – typically holding an expensive pen.
 The ghutra is either plain white or white and red.
 The agal is worn higher on the head and has two tassels down the back.